trptcolin/taking-command-of-the-command-line-workshop/doc/05_searching.md

    Read the "INVOCATION" section of `man bash` to find out how to change the starting value of `PATH`.
    If your manual page doesn't have this section, search for `bashrc` or `bash_profile`.

-1. Search Github for ["dotfiles"](https://github.com/search?q=dotfiles&type=Repositories), and look for inspiration for your own startup configurations.
+1. Search Github for ["dotfiles"][github_dotfiles], and look for inspiration for your own startup configurations.
    You don't need to understand everything!
    The goal here is just to get some ideas on how to configure your own setup.
    One specific thing that might be interesting is the value of `PROMPT` or `PS1` to make your prompt (the text before you start typing) look nicer.